DhairyaAPImaster/The-cycle-Smartener/README.md

 ### By Dhairya

+**Firmware Note --->  Used a friend help and also used AI (github copilot) too to like help me write a part of it as well ngl I suck at C++ also like used github copilot to like arrange the code in a more readable manner.**

 ## About "The Cycle Smartener"

 So the Cycle smartener or TCS for short is basically this device that i designed that can be fitted on top of (almost) any modern cycle.
 Btw i made this cause i absolutelly love cycling and yeah having such a device would make the whole ride way more fun and interesting.